 Post-modern physics is what now shows us at a conceptual level what are scientifically possible, and by my count, they are immense and without limits.
 So, the fourth industrial revolution is the beginning of the endless frontier in technological exploration, and it will always be remembered for this.

-The communication technologies of the fourth industrial revolution (4IR) is not only what will provide us an immense and well-integrated connection with each other but also what will provide us the much-needed connection with the universe.
+The communication technologies of the fourth industrial revolution (4IR) is not only what will provide us an immense and well-integrated connection with each other, but also what will provide us the much-needed connection with the entire expanse of the universe.

 We will connect with the universe at a deeper level that will serve as a (sort of) life-source for a higher continuous existence and perception of the universe.